-- recent and relevant documentation should be provided to Disability Services that supports the need for requests for accommodations and services that are appropriate for the college setting.
+- recent and relevant documentation should be provided to Accessibility Services that supports the need for requests for accommodations and services that are appropriate for the college setting.

 Professionals can either include the information listed above on a summary written on letterhead or they can complete the Disability Verification Form.